Proven-Paradox/shaper-system/Handbook.md

 That is up to the Arbiter and should suit the setting.
 Allowing resurrection invites some serious questions.
 How common is it?
 What does it require?
 What stops antagonists from being resurrected after the heroes are done with them?
 The handbook is not going to set down hard rules for resurrecting dead player characters, because it should be custom to each setting.
 It’s worth noting that players are NOT necessarily entitled to this information.
 It’s up to the Arbiter.

 ## Status Ailments
+These effects are lingering problems that hamper a characters' ability to function.
+These effects can be removed by Abilities and effects such as [Remedy](#remedy).

 #### Blind
 You cannot see.
 If you attempt to strike a target that you can hear or whose location you know without need for sight, you only roll a single ten sided die for the attack.
 You cannot effectively defend yourself while blinded as well, so attacks against you gain Boon +6.